 The Voluntary Inspection Program (VIP) is intended to provide prospective renters with information on residential rental properties and units that have voluntarily agreed to be inspected on the basis of the Community Safety Guidelines.
 These guidelines were developed through the combined efforts of the Gainesville Apartment Association, Alachua County Sheriff's Office, Gainesville Police Department, University of Florida Student Government, and the University of Florida Police Department.
-Residential rental property owners voluntarily request inspections under this program, and only a limited number of rental units are inspected at any one site.
+Residential rental property owners voluntarily request inspected at any one site.
 Apartment inspections are conducted by specially trained law enforcement officers from one of the following agencies: the University of Florida Police Department, the Gainesville Police Department, the Alachua County Sheriff's Office, or the Santa Fe College Police Department.

-A list of the guidelines used by the inspectors as well as properties inspected and certified according to these guidelines is available on-line at https://police.ufl.edu/programs/classes/safety-crime-prevention-class-list/.
+A list of the guidelines used by the inspectors as well as properties inspected and certified according to these guidelines is available on-line at https://police.ufl.edu/programs/classes/safety-crime-preventionclass-list/.
 This list is subject to change as properties are certified and decertified.
 Given that certifications are valid for 2 years, please check the list whenever you are considering that information.